14 Sep 2011

 Basic and Quick Change blues chord progressions in the key of G major using the core 7th chords from the Big Six series of lessons.
 This is great way to explore this core chord in various keys.
 These are the two most common blues progressions used in traditional and contemporary music.

-Related Books for Key Signatures - G Major and E Minor at this time.
+Related Books for Key Signatures - G Major and E Minor.

 Related Lesson Files, Resources and Assets

-Related Assets for Key Signatures - G Major and E Minor at this time.
+Related Assets for Key Signatures - G Major and E Minor.

 Site Access Plans for LearningUkulele.com